 The Language Resource Centre (LRC) is a space for students created by the Language department in the Birch Building.

-Download the Language Resource Centre's Spring 2023 schedule (pdf).
+Download the Language Resource Centre's Fall 2023 Schedule (pdf).

 Note: everyone is welcome whenever we are open.

 The LRC is a space where students can:

 - work independently on computerized language assignments

 - meet with others to complete a group assignment

 - practice conversation skills with a native speaker